What’s an example of spiritual bypass?

 - Coherent, aligned choices and actions

-Actual work takes feet on the ground, embodied awareness and perspective.
-And it requires a separate lens from the one trained on spiritual and metaphysical exploration and contemplation.
+Actual work takes planting your feet on the ground, self-observation, embodied awareness and neutral perspective.
+It requires a separate lens from the one trained on spiritual and metaphysical exploration and contemplation.

 Here’s a simple example that illustrates how wildly practical and evolutionary actual work is, and how it helps avoid spiritual bypass.

-With that much focus allocated to spiritual practice, while not yielding results, it’s probable that the disconnect lies elsewhere.
-We’re talking spiritual bypass.
+What’s going wrong?
+With that much focus allocated to spiritual practice, while not yielding results, it’s probable that the disconnect lies elsewhere, it’s an open and shut case of spiritual bypass.

 The boat is you, you’re its captain.

 Consider choosing the embodied path instead of the singular spiritual path.
 Integrate your conscious awareness and take ownership of your thoughts, beliefs, choices and actions.
 Invite your spirituality to support your actions and creation.